The Difference Between Bridges & Dental Crowns in North Raleigh

 Dental crowns, bridges, prosthetic whats?
 It’s not easy to keep your options in restorative dentistry straight.
 You know dental crowns repair or replace missing teeth, but what’s the difference between that and a bridge?
-Your dentist explains bridges and dental crowns in Raleigh in this week’s blog post.
+Your dentist explains bridges and dental crowns in North Raleigh in this week’s blog post.
 Keep reading for more from Dr. Philip A. Lisk!

 Dental Crowns Repair or Replace Teeth